sudopkw/fish-config-backup/README.md

 ## NOTE: This config is mainly for OMARCHY. ( EW OMARCHY!!!!!
 HOW COULD YOU USE THIZ!!
 BLOAT!!!!!!!!!!!!!!!!! )
-It is possible for you to use it on other systems, but you might have to get your hands dirty and rewrite some of it / remove some things
+It is possible for you to use it on other systems, but you might have to get your hands dirty and rewrite some of it / remove or replace some things

 ## Required packages: